redsanket/spark/external/hue/guide/ui/index.rst

-The **Schedule** menu option will open the :ref:`Coordinator Editor <>`, where you can enter basic information, specify a frequency to run the workflow, define outputs, and make any advanced settings such as Oozie paramters, timeouts, concurrency, etc.
+The **Schedule** menu option will open the :ref:`Coordinator Editor <>`, where you can enter basic information, specify a frequency to run the workflow, define outputs, and make any advanced settings such as Oozie parameters, timeouts, concurrency, etc.

 Coordinators